WATCH: PGA PRICE CHECK

 The Cheat Sheet provides fantasy golf players with course info, player history and the most noteworthy trends of the week to help them with their roster selections.

-- The last six winners of this event had already achieved a finish of T30 or better at this event in a prior year before their win.
+- The last six winners of this event have all ranked 54th or better in Strokes Gained (SG): Approach for the year of their win.

 - Greens in Regulation